CarluerJB/3D_SIFT_CUDA/README.md

 This code is based on the work of Matthew Towes at École de technologie supérieure ÉTS.

-This is a CUDA implémentation of the base code.
+This is a CUDA implementation of the base code.

 There is also a fast descriptor computation using BRIEF and 2 other method introduced in the linked publication.